-Computer-savvy individuals can easily get around the firewall and IT professionals do not have
+Computer-savvy individuals can easily get around the firewall and IT professionals do

 MP3 files are compressed files, thus cannot be further compressed during the backup process.
 The amount of MP3 files stored by multiple users can compound over a short amount of time causing large amounts of unnecessary data to be included in daily backups.
 This adds up to a definite waste of resources, time, and money.

 One of amerivault?s clients experienced unnecessary storage fees due to MP3 usage by employees.
 This client is a global leader in international Internet telephony who delivers toll-quality service to U.S. tier-one carriers and other international carriers.
 In the process of doing business, this client transfers large amounts of data nightly to amerivault?s Mass Storage Vaults.